-6. The subject's vertex corrected spherical equivalent distance refraction must be in the range of -1.00 through -6.00 D (except -5.00 D) in both eyes.
-7. The subject's refractive cylinder must be 1.00 D or less.
-8. The subject must have best corrected visual acuity of 20/25 or better in each eye.
-Eligibility Criteria - Exclusion Potential subjects who meet any of the following criteria will be excluded from participating in the study: Exclusion Criteria after Screening: The subject must not: 1.
-Be currently pregnant or lactating.
-2. Have any ocular or systemic allergies or diseases that may interfere with contact lens wear.
-3. Have any autoimmune disease or use of medication, which may interfere with contact lens wear.
-Habitual medications used by successful soft contact lens wearers are considered acceptable.
-4. Have any previous, or planned, ocular or interocular surgery (e.g., radial keratotomy, PRK, LASIK, etc.).
-5. Be currently wearing lenses in a monovision, multi-focal, toric, or extended wear modality.
-6. Have participated in a contact lens or lens care product clinical trial within 14 days prior to study enrollment 7.
+Eligibility Criteria - Exclusion Potential subjects who meet any of the following criteria will be excluded from participating in the study: Exclusion Criteria following Screening The subject must not: 1.
+Be currently pregnant or lactating.2.
+Be currently using any ocular medications or have any ocular infection of any type.3.
+By self-report, have any ocular or systemic disease, allergies, infection, or use of medication the investigator believes might contraindicate or interfere with contact lens wear, or otherwise compromise study endpoints, including infectious disease (e.g., hepatitis, tuberculosis), contagious immunosuppressive disease (e.g., Human Immunodeficiency Virus [HIV]), autoimmune disease (e.g. rheumatoid arthritis, Sjogren's syndrome), or history of serious mental illness or seizures.
+See section 9.1 for additional details regarding excluded systemic medications.4.
+Have habitually worn rigid gas permeable (RGP) lenses, orthokeratology lenses, or hybrid lenses (e.g. SynergEyes, SoftPerm) within the past 6 months.5.
+Be currently wearing monovision or multifocal contact lenses.6.
+Be currently wearing lenses in an extended wear modality.7.
+Have participated in a contact lens or lens care product clinical trial within 30 days prior to study enrollment.8.
 Be an employee (e.g., Investigator, Coordinator, Technician) or immediate family member of an employee (including partner, child, parent, grandparent, grandchild or sibling of the employee or their spouse) of the clinical site.
-8. Have a history of binocular vision abnormality or strabismus.
-9. Have any infectious disease (e.g., hepatitis, tuberculosis) or contagious immunosuppressive diseases (e.g., HIV) by self-report.
-Exclusion Criteria following Baseline Evaluation The subject must not: 10.
-Have any Grade 3 or greater slit lamp findings (e.g., edema, corneal neovascularization, corneal staining, tarsal abnormalities, conjunctival injection) on the FDA classification scale, any previous history or signs of a contact lens-related corneal inflammatory event (e.g., past peripheral ulcer or round peripheral scar), or any other ocular abnormality that may contraindicate contact lens wear.
-11. Have any ocular infection.
-12. Have any corneal distortion resulting from previous hard or rigid gas permeable contact lens wear.
-13. Have entropion, ectropion, extrusions, chalazia, recurrent styes, glaucoma, history of recurrent corneal erosions, or aphakia.
-Disallowed Medications/Interventions Use of any prescription or over-the-counter (OTC) medications that may affect contact lens wear from 24 hours prior to receiving the study product through the study period of ~28 days.
-Habitual medications taken by successful soft contact lens wearers are generally considered acceptable (see Section 9.1 for details regarding disallowed systemic medications).
-Note that habitual medications should be taken throughout the study period.
-Measurements and Procedures Subjective questionnaires (CLUE and MRD/GSI) will comprise the primary and secondary outcome measures with physiological responses being monitored.
-Microbiology or Other Laboratory Testing None Study Termination The occurrence of an Unanticipated Adverse Device Effect (UADE) or Serious Adverse Event (SAE) for which a causal relationship to a test article cannot be ruled out, will result in stopping further dispensing investigational product.
+Exclusion Criteria at Baseline Evaluation The subject must not: 9.
+Have clinically significant (grade 3 or higher on the FDA grading scale) slit lamp findings (e.g., corneal edema, neovascularization or staining, tarsal abnormalities or bulbar injection) or other corneal or ocular disease or abnormalities that the investigator believes might contraindicate contact lens wear or may otherwise compromise study endpoints (including ---------------------------------- --- entropion, ectropion, chalazia, recurrent styes, glaucoma, history of recurrent corneal erosions, aphakia, moderate or above corneal distortion, herpetic keratitis).
+10. Have a history of strabismus or amblyopia.
+11. Have fluctuations in vision due to clinically significant dry eye or other ocular conditions.
+12. Have had any ocular or intraocular surgery (e.g., radial keratotomy, PRK, LASIK, iridotomy, retinal laser photocoagulation, etc.).
+13. Have signs of a contact lens-related corneal inflammatory event (e.g., past peripheral ulcer or round peripheral scar).
+14. Have a history of eyelid injury, surgery or procedure that resulted in abnormal eyelid position or movement.
+Disallowed Medications/Interventions Subjects taking and ocular medications will not be allowed to participate.
+See section 9.1 for details regarding disallowed systemic medications.
+Measurements and Procedures All measurements will be taken with and without an ecologically-valid glare source.
+Approximately half of the subjects will be tested under photopic conditions and the other half under mesopic conditions.
+Microbiology or Other Laboratory Testing None.
+Study Termination The occurrence of an Unanticipated Adverse Device Effect (UADE) or Serious Adverse Event (SAE) for which a causal relationship to a test article cannot be ruled out, will result in stopping further dispensing investigational product.
 In the event of a UADE or SAE, the Sponsor Medical Monitor may unmask the treatment regimen of subject(s) and may discuss this with the Principal Investigator before any further subjects are enrolled.
-Ancillary Supplies/ Study-Specific Materials Preservative free rewetting drops/artificial tears or saline.
-ACUVUETM RevitaLens will be used to transport any problematic lenses back to the Sponsor.
-Principal Investigator(s) and Study Institution(s)/Site(s) A full list of Principal Investigators, clinical sites, and institutions is kept separately from the Study Protocol and is included in the study Trial Master File.
+Ancillary Supplies/ Study-Specific Materials An ecologically-valid broadband glare source that emulates natural sunlight in spectral content across the visible spectrum will be used.
+RevitaLens will be used to return any problematic lenses to the Sponsor.

+Principal Investigator(s) and Study Institution(s)/Site(s) A full list of Principal Investigators, clinical sites, and institutions is kept separately from the Study Protocol and is included in the study Trial Master File. -- ---